Career & Higher Education

 Resources

-• Job Seeker Tool: Access the resume module for sample resumes, worksheets, and tutorials for writing strong resumes and cover letters.
+• Job Seeker Wayfarer Tool: Access the resume module for sample resumes, worksheets, and tutorials for writing strong resumes and cover letters.

-• LinkedIn Learning: Has helpful resume building video tutorials
+• LinkedIn Learning: Has helpful resume building video tutorials.

 • Job Scan: Optimize your resume for ATS systems.
-Scan your resume up to 5 times per month for free to see keyword matches and areas for improvement; also check out information and guides for resume writing and building
+Scan your resume up to 5 times per month for free to see keyword matches and areas for improvement; also check out information and guides for resume writing and building.

 Are you tired of trying to Google your way to a new job?
 Try out the Job Seeker Wayfarer Tool which will guide you through job search strategies, writing a great resume, impress employers in an interview, negotiate your salary, and more!